parrt/msds501/notes/programming.md

 <img src=images/map-discount-op.png width=390>

+As a special case of map, we get the **duplicate** pattern that duplicates a stream by applies the identity function, *f(x)* = *x*, to the elements of a stream to get a new stream.

-### Join
+### Merge

-As a variation on map, we can combine or join values from multiple input sequences to form a new sequence.
+As a variation on map, we can merge or combine values from multiple input sequences to form a new sequence.
 For example, to compute the cost of a sales transaction, we multiply the quantity times the unit price.
 In a spreadsheet, that looks like this:

 <img src=images/map-formula.png width=250>